Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 non-violence
-normalisation de la déviance https://macbidouille.com/news/2024/07/13/samedi-securite-la-normalisation-de-la-deviance-suite not for profit -- The dirty dozen myths https://www.linkedin.com/pulse/dirty-dozen-myths-profit-sector-jo-owen Occam’s Razor: If there are multiple explanations for why something happened and they are equally persuasive, assume the simplest one is true.
+normalisation de la déviance https://macbidouille.com/news/2024/07/13/samedi-securite-la-normalisation-de-la-deviance-suite not for profit -- The dirty dozen myths https://www.linkedin.com/pulse/dirty-dozen-myths-profit-sector-jo-owen not wrong infos but missing pieces of the puzzle nutrition / diététique
+Occam’s Razor: If there are multiple explanations for why something happened and they are equally persuasive, assume the simplest one is true.
 In the search for truth, remove unnecessary assumptions.
 Trust the lowest-complexity answer. oligopoly = a market in which pricing control lies in the hands of a few sellers https://en.wikipedia.org/wiki/Oligopoly on peut toujours faire mieux